 An effective job search should include much more than just sending resumes and cover letters and more than filling out online job posts and stalking hiring managers at industry meetings.
 An effective job search means making yourself compelling, relevant and findable to potential employers.
 This should (ideally) start before you even separate from the military, but for some of you, that's not possible.

 Here are some tips to make your search more effective and keep your focus in the process:

-1. Think about how you want others to perceive you.
-Do you want to be seen as someone who is collaborative, helpful, and focused on making the organization bigger and better?
-Or, do you want them to see you as a leader who can make tough decisions and stay resilient in the face of challenges and obstacles?
-Or, maybe you want to be perceived as an expert in your field who brings an expediency and results-focus that the company desperately needs?
-Being clear about how you want to be perceived will drive the way you network, show up, and follow up to interviews.
+Do you want to be seen as someone who is collaborative, helpful and focused on making the organization bigger and better?
+Or do you want them to see you as a leader who can make tough decisions and stay resilient in the face of challenges and obstacles?
+Or maybe you want to be perceived as an expert in your field who brings an expediency and results-focus that the company desperately needs.
+Being clear about how you want to be perceived will drive the way you network, show up and follow up to interviews.

-4. Focus on consistency, not perfection, online.
 Once you have built some profiles and are now findable by employers, ensure your online image is consistent across channels and consistent with who you are as a person.
-It does not serve you well to appear professional, serious, and passionate about technology online if you are truly a more laid-back, carefree, and artistic individual in person.
-Your goal is to highlight your positives, downplay your weaknesses, and let others learn who you are before they decide to meet you and interview you.
+It does not serve you well to appear professional, serious and passionate about technology online if you are truly a more laid-back, carefree, and artistic individual in person.
+Your goal is to highlight your positives, downplay your weaknesses and let others learn who you are before they meet and interview you.

 The number of variables that can occur when interviewing for a job are endless.
-However, focusing on who you are, how you want to be perceived, and the needs of your target audience (hiring managers) gets you much further than your competitors.
-Then, focus on building consistency across all media – online and in person – to ensure that if the do hire you, you will be successful in the job.
+However, focusing on who you are, how you want to be perceived and the needs of your target audience (hiring managers) gets you much further than your competitors.
+Then focus on building consistency across all media -- online and in person -- to ensure that if they hire you, you will be successful in the job.